Natasha Curry: Career

 Prior to joining CNN in 2008, Curry was a morning anchor at KOMO-TV and co-host of Northwest Afternoon in Seattle.

 She was also anchored newscasts for WLTX-TV in Columbia, South Carolina.
-While in the palmetto state, Curry also produced the popular Midlands segment Restaurant Report Card and covered the passing of Senator Strom Thurmond.
-And the Space Shuttle Columbia Tragedy (STS-107).
+While in the palmetto state, Curry also produced the popular Midlands segment Restaurant Report Card, covered the death of Senator Strom Thurmond, and the loss of space shuttle Columbia (STS-107).
 She also reported on a number of controversial issues, including protests over the Confederate flag being flown on State House grounds.

 Curry also worked as an anchor and reporter at KYMA-TV in Yuma, Arizona.